 Simply put, this application will boost the quality of game graphics to a certain extent where users still get a high frame rate so that the game remains comfortable to play.
 GeForce Experience will automatically detect what hardware is used to find their database for the most optimal settings.

-How to Deal With GeForce Experience Something Went Wrong
+How to Fix GeForce Experience Something Went Wrong Easily

 After we understand what GeForce Experience is for, we’ll get into the methods or options to solve the error.
 It often says something like; GeForce Experience something went wrong, try to restart or reboot your PC.
 In most cases, this kind of error also appears with an error code 0x0001 or 0x0003.
 If you’re seeing an error like this, then don’t panic because here are some ways to fix it: